 Our work introduces correlation plots and performance metrics for performance portability analysis.
 By using Roofline metrics, we can make a direct comparison of programming models on the same GPU architecture or analyze metrics across architectures and programming models.
 Performance, measured in FLOPs, demonstrated that bricks codegen attained the highest performance overall on all three GPUs Additionally, bytes access demonstrated that bricks' data movement is comparable to the theoretical lower bound on CUDA and SYCL on NVIDIA A100, HIP and SYCL on AMD MI250X, and SYCL on Intel PVC.
-Among architectures, the fraction of Roofline can be analyzed as a metric for performance portability, where bricks codegen attained over 60% when averaged across all platforms and programming models.
-We also demonstrate the use of fraction of theoretical arithmetic intensity as a new performance portability metric, especially as stencil computations are mostly memory-bound operations, where bricks codegen also attained nearly 70% when averaged across all platforms and programming models.
+Among architectures, the fraction of Roofline can be analyzed as a metric for performance portability, where bricks codegen attained over 60% overall on most of the stencil shapes and sizes.
+We also demonstrate the use of fraction of theoretical arithmetic intensity as a new performance efficiency metric to evaluate performance portability, especially as stencil computations are mostly memory-bound operations, where bricks codegen also attained over 65% overall on most of the stencils.
 By merging performance metrics, such as fraction of the Roofline and fraction of theoretical arithmetic intensity, we could plot potential speed-up for an application by illustrating the same application on different architectures and programming models.